 6. Availability and Time-Off Management

-The platform should capture employee availability windows, enforce those constraints during schedule building, and integrate time-off requests with the scheduling workflow so managers are not manually cross-referencing separate systems.
+The platform should capture employee availability windows, enforce those constraints during scheduling, and integrate time-off requests into the scheduling workflow so managers do not have to manually cross-reference separate systems.
 Automated availability conflict alerts prevent scheduling employees during windows they have declared unavailable.

 7. Multi-Location Management